Close

 Documentation Quality Standards

-⚠️ Critical Alert: Documents not in English or Thai must be officially translated.
+Critical Alert: Documents in foreign languages must be translated into Thai and should be notarised by notary organs or by the applicant's diplomatic or consular mission.
 Use certified translation services recognized by Thai authorities.
 Self-translations or informal translations lead to automatic rejections.

 Processing Times and Costs Breakdown